 Procedures for applying for financial aid are available from the Financial Aid office of the University (The Harrison, 1st Floor, Suite 1300).
 You should set up a meeting with a financial aid counselor to assess your need.
-There are scholarships available through various professional organizations (e.g. NATA, SWATA).
+There are scholarships available through various professional organizations (e.g. NATA, SWATA, TSATA).
 Most professional organizations will require membership for eligibility.

 The TCU Athletic Training Program, through the Athletic Department, awards financial aid (tuition-based scholarships) to Athletic Training Students who are in good-standing with the MSAT (i.e., students who are on Academic Warning may not qualify for tuition-based scholarships).
 The amount of these scholarships may vary based on number of students enrolled in the academic program and/or the amount awarded by the Athletic Department.
 Athletic Training Students enrolled in the Master of Science in Athletic Training are eligible for these tuition-based scholarships.
 Financial aid is coordinated through the Department of Financial Aid, the Associate Athletic Director of Sports Medicine, and the Program Director and is subject to coordination with other University-based grants and aid.
-Students who receive other tuition-based aid (VA, employee-dependent, tuition exchange program) may not qualify for the Athletic Training Scholarships.
+Students who receive other tuition-based aid (VA, employee-dependent, tuition exchange program) may not qualify for the Athletic Training Scholarship.
 Students are notified of their award by the TCU Office of Financial Aid through their MYTCU account.
 Additionally, some students may qualify for work-study on campus.
-For information on expenses (i.e. tuition, room, board, etc.) while attending TCU please refer to the financial aid website.

 Students enrolled in the Master of Science in Athletic Training will receive a 40% tuition discount each semester in the graduate program as part of their financial aid package.
-Students following the Movement Science/Athletic Training 3+2 option will receive the 40% tuition discount beginning in the fall of their 4th year.
+Students following the Movement Science/Athletic Training 3+2 option will receive the 40% tuition discount beginning in the first fall of the graduate program following conferment of their undergraduate degree (August).